munificent/game-programming-patterns/book/bytecode.markdown

 This spares you from designing a grammar and writing a parser for a little language.
 But, I know, some of you find UI programming equally unpleasant.
 Well, in that case, I don't have any good news for you.

-Ultimately, this pattern is about expressing behavior in a user-friendly, high-level format.
-You have to design the user experience for that format, and to execute it efficiently, you need to translate it into a lower-level form.
-It is real work, but if you're up to the challenge, it can pay off in spades.
+Ultimately, this pattern is about expressing behavior in a user-friendly, high-level way.
+You have to craft the user experience.
+To execute the behavior efficiently, you then need to translate that into a lower-level form.
+It is real work, but if you're up to the challenge, it can pay off.

 ## Design Decisions